 This creeping plant can be grown outside as an annual in warmer months or year-round as a houseplant.
 The care below is specifically for plants grown indoors.

 Light – Moderate light is preferred.
 Avoid direct sunlight as it can result in wilting and scorched leaves.

-Water – Water once the top 1 to 2 inches of soil is dry.
+Water – Water once the top third of the soil is dry.
 Be careful to avoid overwatering and never let the soil dry out completely.